MattWaraich/The-Coding-Interview/README.md

 # Coding Interview

-- The task of this coding interview is to implement vending machine functionalities purely with JavaScript
+- The task of this coding interview is to implement vending machine functionalities purely with JavaScript through Test Driven Development.

-- Using Test Driven Development, implementing tests to run and pass varying queries

 ## Technologies Used